maniak-academy/gcp-terraform-consul-nia/01-infra/README.md

 3. Create a new GCP Project
 4. Enable Compute API
 5. Create a service account
+6. Note.. in both 01-infr and 02-apps I upload my service account under the /cred folder, you will need to do that.

 ## Part 1 - Deploy Infrastructure